 Last year, he started his trip again – beginning a little late and ending a little early.
 A spun impeller just above St. Louis halted the journey ahead of schedule.
 This year, he’s starting early and should be able to run three full two-and-a-half week long excursions.
 At least, that’s what he’s got planned!

-So, this Memorial Weekend, Kevin “Duker” Cossette and Cargo Wave, LLC’s president Paul Thomas, will leave where he left off above St. Louis and run the rivers within a 7-or-8 day span into lovely, Nashville, Tennessee.
-From Nashville, Paul will jump off and Kevin will continue on his own to whereever he can make it!
+So, this Memorial Weekend, Kenneth “Duker” Cossette and Cargo Wave, LLC’s president Paul Thomas, will leave where he left off above St. Louis and run the rivers within a 7-or-8 day span into lovely, Nashville, Tennessee.
+From Nashville, Paul will jump off and Kenneth will continue on his own to whereever he can make it!

 He will run two more times at least this year.
 His work schedule of 3.5 weeks on and 3.5 weeks off, which gives him plenty of time to run this “bucket list” trip.